OpenDSA/OpenDSA/RST/source/Glossary.rst

    recursive
       An algorithm is recursive if it calls itself to do part of its work.

+   reduction
+      In algorithm analysis, the process of deriving asymptotic bounds for one problem from the asymptotic bounds of another.
+In particular, if problem A can be used to solve problem B, and problem A is proved to be in :math:`O(f(n))`, then problem B must also be in :math:`O(f(n)`.
+Reductions are often used to show that certain problems are at least as expensive as sorting, or that certain problems are :term:`NP Complete`.

    reflexive
       In set notation, relation :math:`R` is reflexive if :math:`aRa`